rook/rook/Documentation/CRDs/Cluster/external-cluster.md

 - `--output`: (optional) Output will be stored into the provided file
 - `--dry-run`: (optional) Prints the executed commands without running them
 - `--run-as-user`: (optional) Provides a user name to check the cluster's health status, must be prefixed by `client`.
+- `--cephfs-metadata-pool-name`: (optional) Provides the name of the cephfs metadata pool
+- `--cephfs-filesystem-name`: (optional) The name of the filesystem, used for creating CephFS StorageClass
+- `--cephfs-data-pool-name`: (optional) Provides the name of the CephFS data pool, used for creating CephFS StorageClass
+- `--rados-namespace`: (optional) Divides a pool into separate logical namespaces, used for creating RBD PVC in a RadosNamespaces
+- `--subvolume-group`: (optional) Provides the name of the subvolume group, used for creating CephFS PVC in a subvolumeGroup
 - `--restricted-auth-permission`: (optional) Restrict cephCSIKeyrings auth permissions to specific pools, and cluster.
 Mandatory flags that need to be set are `--rbd-data-pool-name`, and `--cluster-name`. `--cephfs-filesystem-name` flag can also be passed in case of CephFS user restriction, so it can restrict users to particular CephFS filesystem.

 !!! note